testcontainers/testcontainers-go/RELEASING.md

 - You can use the `DRY_RUN` variable to enable or disable the dry-run mode.
 By default, it's enabled.

         DRY_RUN="false" ./scripts/release.sh

+- You can define the bump type, using the `BUMP_TYPE` environment variable.
+The default value is `minor`, but you can also use `major` or `patch` (the script will fail if the value is not one of these three):

+        BUMP_TYPE="major" ./scripts/release.sh

 - The script will commit the current state of the git repository, if the `DRY_RUN` variable is set to `false`.
 The modified files are the ones modified by the `pre-release.sh` script.
 - The script will create a git tag with the current value of the [version.go](./internal/version.go) file, starting with `v`: e.g. `v0.18.0`, for the following Go modules: